luhuiwang/nosql/README.md

 # or if NEO4J_AUTH=none is set, then
 docker exec -it neo4j /bin/bash -c cypher-shell

+# Or use the command to avoid problems while using "git for windows"
+docker exec -it neo4j //bin/bash -c cypher-shell

 # You can also browse to http://localhost:7474 or http://host-ip:7474, and remember to modify the bolt address.
 ```